HL7/molecular-definition-data-types/input/pagecontent/index.md

 #### Representation Focus
 The [Focus CodeSystem](CodeSystem-molecular-definition-focus.html) is a foundational component within the molecular definition representation framework.
-It plays a pivotal role in articulating the relationships between each molecular representation and the described genomic molecule, as well as defining how these representations interrelate based on specific use cases.
+It plays a role in articulating the relationships between each molecular representation and the described genomic molecule, as well as defining how these representations interrelate based on specific use cases.
 For example, in the [Variation Profile](StructureDefinition-variation.html), the Focus element is utilized to distinguish between reference, alternative, and contextual states, thereby enabling precise characterization and interpretation of genetic variations as detailed further in the [Variation Profile](StructureDefinition-variation.html) documentation.

 #### More Code Systems
-The HL7 Clinical Genomics Workgroup is currently engaged in efforts to expand the inclusion of additional FHIR code systems that represent widely used genomics terminologies such as HGNC (HUGO Gene Nomenclature Committee), PharmVar (Pharmacogene Variation Consortium), and RefSeq (NCBI Reference Sequence Database).
+The Clinical Genomics Workgroup is currently engaged in efforts to expand the inclusion of additional FHIR code systems that represent widely used genomics terminologies such as HGNC (HUGO Gene Nomenclature Committee), PharmVar (Pharmacogene Variation Consortium), and RefSeq (NCBI Reference Sequence Database).
 This initiative aims to enhance the interoperability and standardization of genomic data representation within the HL7 FHIR clinical genomics framework, thereby facilitating more consistent and comprehensive exchange of genomic information across health IT systems.
 These code systems are expected to be incorporated into this implementation guide, thereby streamlining the implementation of this standard and promoting greater consistency and efficiency across adopting organizations.

 ### Understanding FHIR
 <!-- From Genomics Reporting IG -->